scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/luck/index.md

 matchups['wins_against_all_opponents'] = matchups.apply(calculate_weekly_wins_against_all_opponents, axis=1)
 ```

-This function produces an integer between 0 and 11 for any given week.
+This function produces an integer between 0 and 11 for any given week that corresponds to the number of teams a player would have beaten (irrespective of who they played against).
 When looking at the regular season averages over the past four years, we see the order shift slightly in the middle.

 <TeamPointsBarGraph teamPointsData={[{'team': 'Scottie', 'points': 6.125}, {'team': 'Travis', 'points': 6.107142857142857}, {'team': 'Callen', 'points': 6.071428571428571}, {'team': 'Caleb', 'points': 5.660714285714286}, {'team': 'Mark', 'points': 5.642857142857143}, {'team': 'Matt', 'points': 5.517857142857143}, {'team': 'Andrew', 'points': 5.446428571428571}, {'team': 'Carl', 'points': 5.267857142857143}, {'team': 'Chris', 'points': 5.071428571428571}, {'team': 'John', 'points': 5.071428571428571}, {'team': 'Trond', 'points': 4.517857142857143}, {'team': 'Logan', 'points': 4.303571428571429}]} />